“I’m telling you,” said Tess, for the second time.

 They returned to the group.
-The woman wiped dramatically at her eyes and rocked back and forth over her knees.
+Lydia wiped dramatically at her eyes and rocked back and forth over her knees.
 The baron pulled Arslan aside.

 A moment later Arslan returned and said to Jonril and Zadrian, “I want you to scout for me.
 I have an uneasy feeling.
 Megaera will stay here with Lydia.”

 The others went away reluctantly, shooting puzzled looks at Megaera.
 When they’d gone, Lydia frowned at her, and said, “You don’t trust me.
 I can see it in your face.”